devx-cafe/git-phlow/docs/documentation.md

 **description**

-auth will authorize git-phlow with the chosen issue management system.
-To connect with the issue management systems, it is required to authenticate with a valid account.
-GitHub requires a personal user.
-Jira requires an account, probably created by the administrator.
+auth authorizes git-phlow towards a chosen issue management system like GitHub Issues and Jira.
+The auth command uses the .gitconfig file to figure out which service it tries to authorizes against.
+Support issue management systems right now are: Jira, GitHub

 ### issues
 ```